Security Monitoring prerequisites

 VPC

-• Supported IPS agent kernel versions for each operating system: the IPS agent has supported kernel versions for each operating system.
+• Supported IPS Agent kernel versions for each operating system: the IPS Agent has supported kernel versions for each operating system.
 Since it only operates on supported kernel versions, Security Monitoring may not operate properly if the user updates to an unsupported kernel version.
-To check the list of supported kernel versions for each operating system, refer to here.
+To check the list of kernel versions supported for each operating system, see Here.

 Caution

-• When unintentional billing may occur: please be aware of the following cases.
+• When unintentional billing may occur, be aware of the following cases:

-• When creating servers with a virtual server (VM) image: if you create a server with a virtual server image where an IPS agent is installed, then the IPS agent is automatically installed on the created server and is subject to billing.
-Therefore, to prevent unintentional billing caused by IPS in VMs, make sure to delete the IPS agent before creating the server image.
+• When creating servers with a virtual server (VM) image: if you create a server with a virtual server image where an IPS Agent is installed, the IPS Agent is automatically installed on the created server and is subject to billing.
+Therefore, to prevent unintentional billing caused by IPS in VMs, make sure to delete the IPS Agent before creating the server image.

-• When creating Auto Scaling: if you create a server with an Auto Scaling virtual server image where an IPS agent is installed, then the IPS agent is automatically installed on the created server and is subject to billing.
-Therefore, to prevent unintentional billing caused by IPS on servers, make sure to use a virtual server image with the IPS agent deleted.
+• When creating Auto Scaling: if you create a server with an Auto Scaling virtual server image where an IPS Agent is installed, the IPS Agent is automatically installed on the created server and is subject to billing.
+Therefore, to prevent unintentional billing caused by IPS on servers, make sure to use a virtual server image with the IPS Agent deleted.

 Classic

 • Attack defense range: it does not support detection or analysis of encrypted packets.
-However, you can detect and analyze encrypted traffic when using the offloading feature Load Balancer SSL Offloading that uses the HTTPS protocol.
+However, you can detect and analyze encrypted traffic when using the Load Balancer SSL Offloading feature that uses the HTTPS protocol.

-Security Monitoring Management is a security service that provides requested paid security services.
-For details about its pricing standards, refer to the Portal> Service> Security > Security Monitoring menu.
+Security Monitoring Managed is a security service that provides requested paid security services.
+For more information on the pricing standards, see Portal > Services > Security > Security Monitoring.

 Caution

-Even if you stop using the service being protected through Security Monitoring, the Security Monitoring usage fees will continue to be charged separately.
+Even if you stop using the service being protected through Security Monitoring, the Security Monitoring usage fees continue to be charged separately.
 Therefore, to stop the Security Monitoring fees, you must cancel the Security Monitoring subscription separately.
-You can cancel your subscription as follows.
+To unsubscribe, follow these steps: